Below are some frequently asked questions for undergraduate science majors that the associate and assistant dean's office often receive:

 Hours: 8:30 a.m. to noon and 1:00 p.m. to 5:00 p.m., Monday through Friday

 The person referred to as the "student's dean" in the Academic Code and other regulations is generally one of the associate or assistant deans of the College.
-In the case of the College of Science, the student's dean is Margaret Dobrowolska-Furdyna, associate dean of undergraduate studies.
-Her office is in 215 Jordan Hall.
-Her administrative assistant is Ms. Lori Goffeney, who is also located in 215 Jordan Hall.
+In the case of the College of Science, the student's dean is Dan Gezelter, associate dean of undergraduate studies.
+His office is in 215 Jordan Hall.
+His administrative assistant is Ms. Lori Goffeney, who is located in 319 Jordan Hall.

 The policy that governs requests to add a course is Sec.
 5.3 of the Academic Code of the University: